parthraut/UMCanvasLectureScraper/README.md

 pip install -r requirements.txt
 ```

-4. Download ChromeDriver (if you do not have chrome already installed.):
+4. Download ChromeDriver (if you do not have chrome already installed.
+If you already have chrome on your computer, you can skip this step):

 Download the appropriate ChromeDriver for your Chrome version from ChromeDriver Downloads.
 Place the ChromeDriver executable in the project directory.